 The Canadian Genealogy Centre is run by Canada’s national archives and library.
 Their mission is to “facilitate the discovery of our roots and family histories as a basic part of our Canadian heritage” and “to encourage the use of genealogy and the resources available in libraries and archives as tools for life-long learning.”

 The Centre is working to provide greater access to the materials in the nation’s libraries and archives.
 A number of databases are available online, including census, land, immigration, and some vital records.
 Information is also available on obtaining materials through your local library via Interlibrary Loan.

-The Canadian counterpart to USGenWeb offers a wide variety of information on researching our neighbor to the north.
+The Canadian counterpart to USGenWeb offers a wide variety of information on researching our neighbour to the north.
 Each province and territory has its own page, with subpages further dividing the province/territory into sections.
 There are a number of national projects being conducted, including cemetery transcriptions, Bible transcriptions, and even an Immigrants to Canada list.
 The CanadaGenWeb blog provides the latest information about the site.

 The Quaker Archives and Library of Canada

 The Quaker Archives and Library of Canada has two components: The Canadian Yearly Meeting Archives and The Arthur Garratt Dorland Reference Library.
 The library contains thousands of non-circulating books, journals, newspapers, and pamphlets dating from the late 1600s to today.
-The Yearly Meeting archives, including information from the half-yearly, quarterly, monthly, and preparative meetings and their various committees, are a trove of information for genealogists; finding aids and catalogs are available online for their collections.
+The Yearly Meeting archives, including information from the half-yearly, quarterly, monthly, and preparative meetings and their various committees, are a trove of information for genealogists; finding aids and catalogues are available online for their collections.
 Also available is the Canadian Quaker Genealogical Index, which provides access to information on individuals mentioned in the meeting records.